 Soft | well-known type of leather | Liked by Men & Women

 As the name describes, pebbles (bumps) are created on the animal skin with a specific treatment that makes it scratch resistant and needs less care compared to other types of leather.

 Soft & smooth | Best for Dress watches | liked by Men & Women

 Unlike suede, Nubuck leather is made from the upper side of animal skin, making it more durable than suede leather.
 Its surface is sanded to make it smoother and leave some natural fibres intact.

 Semi soft |Suitable for Dress & casual watches| liked by Men and Women

 As the name shows, it has something natural, like a vegetable.
 Vegetable tanning is an old and natural process of tanning.
 Accessories crafted with this leather are expensive, stand out from other leather goods, and develop a richer patina over time.

-To give a vintage and aged appearance to leather, a technique is used to give creases and wrinkles on leather which enhances the look of the accessories made out of this leather
+To give a vintage and aged appearance to leather, a technique is used to give creases and wrinkles on leather to enhance the look of the accessories made out of this leather.

 It is stamped and embossed calf leather, which makes it lightweight and stiff, and it is also known for its ability to retain structure over time.